In 2020, Toyota decided to give its iconic small-sized hatchback – the Yaris – an SUV upgrade.

 With an elevated ride height and a unique redesign, the Yaris Cross brings the feel of an SUV while staying cute enough for you to zip around city streets.

-Toyota does not provide an official 0-100km/h time for Yaris Cross variants, but expect a figure around 10 seconds for the hybrid models.
+Toyota does not provide an official 0-100km/h time for Yaris Cross variants, but expect a figure between 10 - 11 seconds and a top speed of around 150km/h.

 2022 Yaris Cross should be able to travel to the moon and back with no problems given low mileage such as yours.
 While it's true that cars don't appreciate sitting around not being used, 1000km in four months still suggests it gets a workout now and then and hasn't sat around for that full period of time.
 Don't forget that cars often sit around for months at dealerships waiting to be sold.
 That said, demand for the Yaris Cross recently has ruled out that possibility.